purdue-cs193-fall-2019/homework-1-Choi597/index.md

+# David's First CS193 Homework

+Things I like and enjoy about the CS193 Class:
+- The friendliness of the instructors
+- The live examples of coding, such as the use of the terminal hands-on during class
+- The easy iClicker quizzes
+- The distance from the CS193 classroom to my next class :)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.